seasaltsaige/console-tetris/README.md

 ## What are the controls?
 To move the pieces left and right, use the A and D keys.
 To hard drop a piece, press the down arrow.
 To move a piece down faster, use the S key.
 To rotate the pieces left and right, use the Left and Right arrow keys.

+#### Updates
+- Added Music!
+When the game starts, you should now be able to hear the original Tetris Theme!
+And when the game ends, you should now be able to hear the original Tetris Game Over Theme!
+I have also added the clear sound affect!

 And that should basically be it!
 Enjoy your classic game of Tetris!
 ![Image](https://cdn.discordapp.com/attachments/789254471887618089/791429105484431360/unknown.png)
 - Made with love from Maxisthemoose